Feeds:

 Trekking can foster unselfish values

 Extended periods in nature, as on a trek, are known to promote environment friendly values and practices.
 They also appear to foster intrinsic (having to do with personal growth, relationships and community) rather than extrinsic (pertaining to wealth, possessions, image and status) values.
-The world is a better place for having people with outward oriented values like these.
+The world is a better place for having people with inward oriented values like these.

 Trekking nurtures friendship